apache/royale-docs/component-sets/jewel/jewel-group.md

 ## Relevant Events

-The most important event is `initComplete`, which indicates that the initialization of the group is complete.
-You can use this when some action coded in a callback functions need to be triggered when the group has initialized and is ready to use.
+The most important event is `initComplete`, which indicates that initialization of the group is complete.
+You can use this when some action coded in a callback function need to be triggered when the group has initialized and is ready to use.

 You can attach callback listeners to the _initComplete_ event in __MXML__ as follows: